Jeep Compass Insurance Rates

 Rates are averaged for all Jeep Compass models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Consumers who want more liability coverage will pay an extra $500 per year to raise limits from 30/60 bodily injury limits to higher 250/500 limits
+- Policyholders who may need increased levels of liability coverage will pay an extra $500 per year to raise limits from a 30/60 limit to the 250/500 level

 As you can see from some of the information we’ve gone over to this point, there are several individual factors that influence Jeep Compass insurance costs.
 If you want to bypass the theoretical part of shopping for insurance, take advantage of our free quote tool below to start comparing quotes from multiple companies right now.